XR4Human Code of Conduct

 Sustainability

-• Minimize the environmental impact of immersive technologies, focusing on reducing
+• Minimise the environmental impact of immersive technologies by promoting sustainable practices in their design, development and deployment, focusing on reducing energy consumption and waste.

 Technical Security and Interoperability

-• Ensure the security of essential technical processes, such as digitally mediating functions,
+• Ensure the security of essential technical processes, such as digitally mediating functions, to prevent data breaches, hijacking and manipulation of the immersive experience by malicious entities.

-• Foster the development of standards that allow for interoperability between different
+• Foster the development of standards that allow for interoperability between different platforms and devices, enabling seamless transitions of digital identities and assets.

-Risk Management and Moral Dilemma Resolution
+Moral Dilemma Resolution and Risk Management

 Article 1: User Transparency by Design